apple-fritter/doppelganger/README.md

 # doppelganger
-A simple script bundle for X-Chat to mimic a mostly vanilla install of mIRC version 7.72, to subvert some basic fingerprinting techniques.
+A simple script bundle for X-Chat to mimic a mostly vanilla install of mIRC version 7.72, subvert some basic fingerprinting techniques, and extend some needed functionality to the IRC client.

 ## Installation and usage
 To load the aliases and popups into XChat, you can use the following steps: